Reading for parents0 Replies

 Top of the Must-Read list for Aussie parents of early literacy learners this year is the Australian version of a great little Canadian 13-page booklet about reading.

-It’s called “Reading: Breaking Through the Barriers” and you can download a copy now for free, from SA SPELD’s website.
+It’s called “Reading: Breaking Through the Barriers” by Catherine Abraham and Joyce Gram, republished in Australia by MultiLit, and you can download a copy here.

 Written in plain English for parents, it provides a simple explanation of how children learn to read, and what the research tells us about how early literacy is best taught, to make sure no child is left behind.